Margaret Kasimatis

 Professional Overview

-Her professional accomplishments include leading transformational, equity-based strategic planning processes; creating a culture of evidence to foster continuous organizational improvement; designing and implementing equity-focused processes for student success and faculty evaluation; and developing innovative new graduate and professional programs.
-Her scholarly work is grounded in social cognition and includes social cognitive models of motivation, as well as the role of cognition in responses to life events.
-More recently her research has focused on organizational change in higher education.
 She is a nationally recognized expert in assessment and accreditation, as evidenced by her recently published book, “Meaningful and Manageable Program Assessment: A How-To Guide for Higher Education Faculty.”
 Her deep knowledge of and commitment to higher education is reflected by her leadership on the WASC Senior College and University Commission (WSCUC).
-She has also been a strong advocate for internationalization in higher education and currently serves on the governing board of United States International University – Africa.
+She has also been a strong advocate for internationalization in higher education and served for six years on the governing board of United States International University – Africa.

 Education